gestylinaga/Notes/docs/atbswp3.md

 * The *body* of the statement -- the block of code following the `def` statement

-* A *function call* -- the name of the function with `()`, possibly with some arguements
+* A *function call* -- the name of the function with `()` appended to the end, possibly with some arguments

-Remember: functions are run when they are called, not when they are defined
+Remember: functions are run when they are called, **not** when they are defined

 ## def Statements with Parameters